Is Home School the Right Choice for Your Family?

 5. Is home schooling the best way to meet my children's non-academic needs?

 Home schooling can give great peace of mind to parents and children if a child has a serious medical condition that may be dangerous or disruptive in an institutional school setting.
 Children with special social needs may also benefit from a home setting rather than an age-graded environment.
 At home a child can have immediate access to an asthma inhaler or insulin instead of having to go to an office and wait for a school nurse.
-At home gifted children can have extra time for piano practice, do fifth grade math, and read Tolkien even if their handwriting skills and social skills are still at a second grade level.
-Children who need extra help can get it at home without the stigma of being labeled and set apart publicly.
+At home, gifted children can have extra time for piano practice, do fifth grade math, and read Tolkien even if their handwriting skills and social skills are still at a second grade level.
+Children who need extra help can get it at home without the stigma of being labeled and set apart publicly--or being pressured to take drugs just to sit through each school day.